KaviHShah/Intro-to-Python/materials/04-python-operators.md

 ## Summary
-Use the above tables to find operators you can use in python - they can make code more concise and readable, and can be intuitive to those not familiar with python functions.
+Use the above tables to find operators you can use in python.
+Operators can make code more concise and readable, and can be intuitive to those not familiar with python functions.
-However operators can make the code less readable and understandable in some situations, can be less precise and cannot generally be passed as arguments into higher order functions.
+On the other hand operators can make code less readable and understandable in some situations when compared to utilising functions.
+Operators also cannot generally be passed as arguments into higher order functions.
+Operators behave differently on different data types.
+Try using the `*` operator to multiply two integers, and to multiply a string by an integer.
+We will use operators more in the next sections.

 ::: {.callout-tip}
 #### Key Points

-- There are many operators that can be used in python
+- Python is rich in operators
-- Operators can behave differently when used with different data types and structures as we will see in the next sections
+- Operators can behave differently when used with different data types and structures
+- Operators are ordered in precedence in code in the same way as in mathematics

 :::